Getty Images | Silver Screen Collection

-Judy Holliday was born June 21, 1921.
-To mark what would have been her 90th birthday, we look back on some of the best movies featuring the Academy Award winning actress.
+On the 50th anniversary of Judy Holliday’s death June 7, 1965, we look back on some of the best movies featuring the Academy Award winning actress.

 Born Judith Tuvim to New York immigrants of Russian Jewish descent, Holliday's first exposure to showbiz came when she was an assistant switchboard operator at the Mercury Theater, home of John Houseman and the mercurial young Orson Welles.
 Beginning in 1938, she would enjoy a career that saw its share of ups and downs before her premature death in 1965, but despite her limited filmography, she'll always be remembered for what she brought to the screen.